Egorich88/Kafka-System-Control/README.md

    This script checks for Java, sets up configuration templates, and builds the Java components if Maven is available.

 3. **Configure your environments**
+   Edit the configuration files in config/ (or use the provided templates) to set the correct bootstrap servers and security properties for DEV, PREPROD, and PROD.

+4. **Make sure Kafka binaries are accessible**
+   Either download Kafka and place it in kafka-bin/, or ensure the standard scripts (kafka-topics.sh, etc.) are in your PATH.